zwoefler/Investment_Sheet_LaTeX/README.md

 # Elements
+Simple reusable commands for LaTeX environment
+- Company Title
+- Story
-- Copany Name + Company Logo
+- Company Infosection
-- Paragraph at the top middle-left
-- About the company section in the top-right corner (Founding-year, CEO, Revenue, employees, industry, book-value, tangible book-value, category, reasons why intersting)
+- Additional Information containing, `Products` and `Piechart` template.
-- SWOT Analysis
+- SWOT-Analysis

 # ToDos LaTeX
+- [ ] When ommiting a value, put three dashes (---)
+- [ ] Parametrize the Questions enumerate section in the company infosection
+- [ ] Template for Special-note (looks like 3M Post-it)
+- [ ]

+### Finished
 - [X] Add a little bit more space between Header and the text below
 - [X] Reduce the space between enumerate rows
 - [X] Reduce the space between itemize rows